erdavila/git-interactive-rebase-editor/README.md

 ## Using as an interactive _git rebase_ alternative

-If you want to test _git reorder_ or want to still have the option of running interactive _git rebase_ in the traditional way, execute:
+If you want to test _git visual-rebase_ or want to still have the option of running interactive _git rebase_ in the traditional way, execute:

 ```sh